Once upon a time, like, six months ago, I had fantasies—some of which I won’t describe here.

 I don’t have to startle each time I hear a noise that sounds like a cry.
 I don’t have to bump against the garbage full of dirty diapers.
 I don’t have to take a five-minute long shower because someone downstairs is hungry and needs a bottle.
 I don’t have to whisper because someone has just passed out on the couch.
 I don’t have to comfort anyone, change anyone, feed anyone, burp anyone, entertain anyone, or hold anyone.

 I have plenty of time and I can take care of myself.

 I can linger on the hotel’s balcony, have a smoke and watch the sunset.
 I can finish the two novels I started six months ago.
 I can pluck my eyebrows, wax my legs, apply a facial mask and pop a zit—oh come on, as it you never do it!
 I can slowly drift into sleep and take some time to stretch in bed when I wake up.

-I don’t need to rush, don’t need to get shit done, don’t need to put someone else’s needs before mine.
+I don’t need to rush, don’t need to get shit done and don’t need to put someone else’s needs before mine.

 I know, kids are great and motherhood is the adventure of a lifetime.
 Blah blah blah.

 But after six months of non-stop mothering with no break whatsoever, I wish I could have some me-time and recharge my batteries.

 I need to take care of myself too.